Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Two girls hiking in Madeira.

-That’s it for the famous Dragon’s Tail trail also known as Vereda de Ponta de São Lourenço.
+That’s everything you need to know before hiking the famous Dragon’s Tail trail, also known as Vereda de Ponta de São Lourenço.

-It is one of the more popular hikes in Madeira and also one of our favourites that is easily accessible by public transport close to Funchal.
+As we mentioned, it is one of the more popular hikes in Madeira and also one of our favourites that is easily accessible by public transport, close to Funchal.

 It’s definitely one you can’t miss once you’re on the island.
 We hope you enjoy hiking the Dragon’s Tail on Madeira’s most Eastern point.

-It feels like this is the only hike on the island without Levadas and waterfalls but in return, you get to see some epic coastline, cliffs, and viewpoints of the dragon’s tail itself.
+It feels like this is the only hike on the island without Levadas and waterfalls, which makes it even more unique.
+You get to see some epic coastline, cliffs, and viewpoints of the dragon’s tail itself – and its unlike any other hike we’ve ever done.

 Love it?
 Share it!